fatacuciocolata/react-redux-med_system/README.md

 # react-redux-med_system

-Med System is a concept of administrating patients and appointments It implements the idea of PAS (Patient Administration System) but in a less complicated form
+Med System is a concept of administrating patients and appointments.
+It implements the idea of PAS (Patient Administration System) but in a less complicated form

 ## Back-end